vitessio/website/content/en/docs/user-guides/vertical-split.md

 This guide follows on from [get started with a local deployment](../../get-started/local).
 It assumes that the `./101_initial_cluster.sh` script has been executed, and you have a running Vitess cluster.
 {{< /info >}}

-Due to a massive ingress of free-trade, single-origin yerba mate merchants to your website, hipsters are swarming to buy stuff from you.
-As more users flock to your website and app, the `customer` and `corder` tables start growing at an alarming rate.
-To keep up, you’ll want to separate those tables by moving `customer` and `corder` to their own keyspace.
-Since you only have as many products as there are types of yerba mate, you won’t need to shard the product table!

-Let us add some data into our tables to illustrate how the vertical split works.
+Vertical Split enables you to move a subset of tables to their own keyspace.
+Continuing on from the ecommerce example started in the get started guide, as your database continues to grow, you may decide to separate the `customer` and `corder` tables from the `product` table.
+Let us add some data into our tables to illustrate how the vertical split works:

 ``` sql
 mysql < ../common/insert_commerce_data.sql